aiokitchen/hasql/README.rst

 =================

 * ``hasql.balancer_policy.GreedyBalancerPolicy``
-  Choice pool with the most free connections.
+  Chooses pool with the most free connections.
 If there are several such pools, a random one is taken.

 * ``hasql.balancer_policy.RandomWeightedBalancerPolicy``
-  Choice random pool according to their weights.
-The weight is inversely proportional to the response time of the database of the respective pool.
+  Chooses random pool according to their weights.
+The weight is inversely proportional to the response time of the database of the respective pool (faster response - higher weight).

 * ``hasql.balancer_policy.RoundRobinBalancerPolicy``